“Da Bull” was going to compete in the Olympia 212 Showdown in Orlando.Read article

 I don’t remember seeing this much coverage on weight in the 70s as it wasn’t as big a problem then or at least it wasn’t in the media.
 Today more people are on the run and want to eat quick so they pick those items that are full of sugars and fats and don’t stop to analyze what’s in it and what it will do to them.
 Some gain 100 lbs in no time and don’t even realize it until it’s there.
 Then they’re on to their 2nd 100 lbs.

 When I was in school, we had cafeterias that took pride in their meals and were cooked by little old ladies in the back.
 Each meal was balanced and came with a lot of flavor as well.
 Today’s schools package meals and stick them in vending machines for the kids.
 It’s a no thought process.

-I started my 70’s diet in the 60’s so you might say I was ahead of my time.
+I started my bodybuilding physique diet for the 70s diet in the 60s so you might say I was ahead of my time.
 But, I got most my information out of reading muscle magazines, which the average person would never read and even laugh at me for doing it.
 These articles began my structure to eat right and get results in my body.